Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 2.1 Problem

-*In this subsection, you should explain what is the key business problem that you are trying to solve through your data science project.
-You should aim to answer the following questions:*

-* *What is the problem that the business unit faces?
-Be specific about who faces the problem, how frequently it occurs, and how it affects their ability to meet their desired goals.*

 The Ministry of Transport’s (MOT) Land Division, specifically the Public Transportation team, is responsible for overseeing the planning and optimization of public transportation routes in Singapore.
 Due to budget constraints, it’s crucial for the team to ensure that public transport resources are allocated efficiently.
 However, the introduction of new MRT lines, such as the Downtown Line and Thomson-East Coast Line, has resulted in decreased ridership on certain trunk bus services, which are long bus routes connecting various neighborhoods across Singapore.
 Some of these services are now underutilized, as commuters prefer the faster and more predictable MRT options.

-* *What is the significance or impact of this problem?
-Provide tangible metrics that demonstrate the cost of not addressing this problem.*

 The challenge facing the Public Transportation team is to identify and streamline bus routes that significantly overlap with MRT lines.
 Failing to optimize these bus routes will lead to wasted resources, limiting the team's ability to finance new routes that could better serve unmet commuter needs.
 If left unaddressed, this inefficiency could result in a misallocation of MOT’s limited budget, potentially impacting the overall effectiveness of Singapore’s public transport system.

-* *Why is data science / machine learning the appropriate solution to the problem?*

 Data science provides an efficient and systematic solution to identifying route redundancies within Singapore’s complex transport network.
 Manually analyzing bus and MRT overlaps would be both time-consuming and prone to error.
 By using data science techniques, we can process large-scale geospatial data to accurately calculate overlap distances within defined buffer zones of MRT lines, allowing us to quantify which bus routes duplicate MRT lines, and to what extent.